Monthly Archives: August 2010

 Chinese gold miner bribes media to cover up environmental damage

-From The Peoples Daily The bribery accusation against Zijin Mining Group, China’s largest gold mining group, stemming from its attempts to cover up a sewage spill was approved by the central government recently.
-The General Administration of Press and Publication … Continue reading
+The bribery accusation against Zijin Mining Group, China’s largest gold mining group, stemming from its attempts to cover up a sewage spill was approved by the central government recently.

 1 Comment